-- A taxpayer may file an amended return or a verified claim for credit or refund of an overpayment of any state tax within three years from the date the return was filed or two years from the date the tax was paid, whichever is later.
+• A taxpayer may file an amended return or a verified claim for credit or refund of an overpayment of any state tax within three years from the date the return was filed or two years from the date the tax was paid, whichever is later.
 Any amended return or claim for refund should be filed with the office of the Revenue Division which administers the type of tax in question.
 The ability to file an amended return is not available to a taxpayer whose liability was determined as a result of an audit by the Department.

 • If the Director disallows the refund claim either in whole or in part, the Director will issue a Notice of Claim Denial.
-You may request an administrative review of the Notice of Claim Denial.
+You may request an administrative review (protest) of the Notice of Claim Denial.
 This request must be made within 60 days of your receipt of the Notice of Claim Denial.
 If you receive an unfavorable decision from your administrative review, you may request a review of the decision by the Director.
-This request must be made within 20 days of the mailing of the hearing decision.
+This request must be made in writing within 20 days of the mailing of the hearing decision.

-- Any taxpayer who wishes to file a request for administrative review (protest) of a proposed assessment or a complaint regarding any activity concerning the administration or collection of any state tax by the Revenue Division should make the complaint in writing to:
+• Any taxpayer who wishes to file a request for administrative review (protest) of a proposed assessment or a complaint regarding any activity concerning the administration or collection of any state tax by the Revenue Division should make the protest or complaint in writing to: